The critical role ultrasound played in this woman’s fight against breast cancer

 Jan’s treatment plan included a lumpectomy, 33 radiation treatments, and oral chemotherapy drugs.
 Fortunately, she is doing well today.
 She will continue to get annual mammograms and ABUS exams.

 “ABUS and screening mammograms are complementary to each other and when combined adds the best patient outcome,” says.
 Dr. Ha.
-“If Jan hadn’t had the ABUS exam, her cancer would not have been detected until it was a palpable lesion found during a clinical exam or had become apparent on a mammogram.
+“If Jan hadn’t had the ABUS exam, her cancer would not have been detected until it was a palpable lesion found during a clinical exam or had become aparent on a mammogram.
 It might have been at a more advanced stage with less treatment options available.”

 Jan is looking forward to celebrating Mother’s Day with her family on Sunday.
 “Following my cancer diagnosis, my mind went crazy thinking about whether my children would even have a mother, and whether I would get to meet my future grandchildren,” Jan says.
 “Mother’s Day was always a special occasion for me, but it’s become even more special in the last year, and I feel truly blessed.”